 Day 1 • Hike to Camp • 7,200 feet

-Gear check and drive to the trailhead.
-Hike to Cascade Pass.
-We camp at the base of the Sahale Glacier via the Sahale Arm route.
-Basic climb school.
+The hike to high camp takes 4 to 5 hours.
+The team will set camp at 7,200.
+Our camp is located at the toe of the Sahale Glacier on the Sahale Arm route.
 We often climb to the summit the same evening, watching the sunset over the peaks of the North Cascades as we descend from the summit pyramid and return to camp.
+The team enjoys dinner.

 Day 2 • Summit Day via Sahale Glacier • 8,680 feet